-The maximum City contribution shall be based on the employee's enrollment in each plan.
-If an employee's health insurance premium (medical, dental, and/or vision) exceeds the City's contribution, the employee shall be responsible for paying the difference between the cost of the premium and the City's contribution.
+- 2. Health and Other Insurance Premiums - a.
+If an employee's health insurance premiums (medical, dental and or vision) exceed the City's contribution, the employee shall be responsible for paying the difference between the cost of the premiums and the City's contribution.